StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/SDK/Introduction.md

 There are 4 packages available:

-* **[StructuralAnalysisFormat](./StructuralAnalysisFormat.md)** package contains import/export functionality from and to the Structural Analysis Format in Excel.
+* The main package - **[StructuralAnalysisFormat](./StructuralAnalysisFormat.md)** contains import/export functionality from and to the Structural Analysis Format in Excel.

 * **[StructuralAnalysisBootstrappers.SimpleInjector4](./StructuralAnalysisFormat.Bootstrappers.SimpleInjector4.md)** package contains functionality to bootstrap SAF using SimpleInjector 4.